Siteimprove/CMS-plugin-Wordpress/docs/workflows.md

 ## Create and deploy a release

 1. Merge the reviewed change after all PR checks pass.
-Update the plugin version and release notes before tagging.
+Update the plugin version in `siteimprove/siteimprove.php` and the changelog in `siteimprove/readme.txt` before tagging.
 2. Use a version tag such as `v2.1.5`.
 Pushing that tag automatically starts production validation and publishing.
 Do not push a production tag merely to try a dry run.